 Medicaid is a federally and state-funded — and state-administered — program, which means waiver programs will be unique to each state.
 Consequently, this means that each state will have its own set of issues to deal with.
 So, any time you have a client that is on Medicaid, it is always a good idea to call someone who can help you work through exactly which type of Medicaid your client is on so you can make sure the settlement doesn’t impact ongoing eligibility.

-Government Benefit Assessment
+What Is the Government Benefit Assessment For?

 In fact, our firm received such a high volume of inquiries about this topic from attorneys and settlement recipients across the country that we developed an online screening process that we allow firms to use at no — or very little — cost.
 We call it the Government Benefit Assessment.